shelleyolivia/learn-tutorials/figment-learn/new-pathways/the_graph/the-graph-01-run-a-graph-node.md

 - An GraphQL API endpoints (more on this later).

 {% hint style="warning" %}
-Linux's users have to run a script before running the above commands: `chmod +x ./scripts.sh && sudo ./script.sh`
+Linux's users have to run a script before all: `sudo ./script.sh`
 {% endhint %}

 # Time to verify your work